sensu/sensu-docs/content/sensu-go/5.16/api/overview.md

 The [`/auth` API endpoint][10] lets you generate short-lived API tokens using your Sensu username and password.

 1. Retrieve an access token for your user.
-For example, to generate an access token using the default admin credentials:
+For example, to generate an access token using example admin credentials:
 {{< highlight shell >}}
-curl -u 'admin:P@ssw0rd!' http://localhost:8080/auth
+curl -u 'YOUR_USERNAME:YOUR_PASSWORD' http://localhost:8080/auth
 {{< /highlight >}}
 The access token should be included in the output, along with a refresh token:
 {{< highlight shell >}}